canonical/content-cache-k8s-operator/docs/how-to-guides/openstack-swift.md

 ```
 juju trust nginx-ingress-integrator --scope cluster
 ```
 The deployed application name will need to resolve to the IP of your ingress controller.
-A great way of testing this is to upload an index.html into the openstack container and confirm that that content is reachable when they browse to this URL now.
+A great way of testing this is to upload an index.html file into the openstack container and confirm that that content is reachable when they browse to this URL now.